evahteri/Path-Finder/documentation/weekly_reports/week4.md

 ## Progress
 - Heap done
+- Improved testing for shortest paths
+- Started writing the implementation document

 ## Learning progress
 - Python's own heap seems to be quite a bit faster than my implementation.